Echo7394/EcoStat/README.md

 to create a cheap, energy saving, open source smart thermostat that doesnt spy on you.
 So, finally and most importantly, EcoStat does not use or collect any kind of telemetry data, at ALL.

-**V2 Supports Heating & Colling automatically with multiple relays and all additional features.
+**V2 Supports Heating & Cooling automatically with multiple relays and all additional features.
 V1 only supports minimal features with 2 relays, it can be used for cooling as well.
 It requires you to manually move the wire from heating to cooling seasonally, this was done to provide a cheaper version of the project.**